rahildoshi97/materforge/paper/paper.md

 - **Flexible Input Methods**: The library supports various property definition methods such as constant values, step functions, file-based data (.xlsx, .csv, .txt), tabular data, piecewise equations, and computed properties
   (\autoref{fig:input_methods_new}).
-  This versatility allows users to leverage data from diverse sources, with robust file processing handled using pandas [@pandas].
+  This versatility allows users to leverage data from diverse sources with robust file processing capabilities.

 ![MaterForge's property definition methods with corresponding YAML examples and automatically generated validation plots.\label{fig:input_methods_new}](figures/input_methods_new.jpg)

-- **Extensible Material Support**: The framework is designed with an extensible architecture to support any material type.
+- **Extensible Material Support**: The framework supports any material type through its extensible architecture.
-  It is currently implemented and thoroughly tested for pure metals and alloys through its unified interface, with a modular design that allows for straightforward extension to other materials such as ceramics, polymers or composites.
+  Currently implemented and thoroughly tested for pure metals and alloys through its unified interface, its modular design allows for straightforward extension to other materials such as ceramics, polymers, or composites.

-- **Automatic Dependency Resolution**: For properties that depend on others (e.g., thermal diffusivity calculated from thermal conductivity, density, and heat capacity), MaterForge automatically determines the correct processing order and resolves mathematical dependencies without manual intervention.
+- **Automatic Dependency Resolution**: For dependent properties (e.g., thermal diffusivity calculated from thermal conductivity, density, and heat capacity), MaterForge automatically determines the correct processing order, resolves mathematical dependencies, and detects circular references.
-  The library detects circular dependencies and provides clear error messages for invalid configurations, freeing users from complex dependency management.

 - **Configurable Boundary Behavior**: Users can define how properties behave outside their specified ranges, choosing between constant-value or extrapolation to best match the physical behavior of the material.

-- **Regression and Data Reduction**: The library integrates pwlf [@pwlf] to perform piecewise regression for large datasets.
+- **Regression and Data Reduction**: The library performs piecewise regression for large datasets.
   This simplifies complex property curves into efficient mathematical representations with configurable polynomial degrees and number of segments, reducing computational overhead while maintaining physical accuracy.